csinva/abide-multitask-learning/README.md

 # Multi-task learning of functional connectivity on the ABIDE dataset

+### instructions for running
+- set dir to correct dir
+- put data_subjects.RData in the data folder
+- set all relevant booleans to True

 ### purposes of the project
 - to analyze brain connectivity using GGM models
 - to reduce the dimension and consequently the computation complexity of brain networks